Civ13/civ14-tools/README.md

 ## [object-fetcher](https://github.com/Civ13/civ14-tools/tree/master/object-fetcher)

-Grab civ13's DMI assets and convert them to png/json using the `dmi2png-ts` tool.
-Then writes .atom files listing the objects it creates.
+This collects all civ entities and tries to convert them to the ss14 format.

+Before this, you need to compile civ13 on openDream, or use the file in [here](https://github.com/Civ13/Civ13/blob/opendream/civ13.json), placing it in this folder.

+Run `object-fetcher.js` using Node.JS.
+Run [recipe-converter](https://github.com/Civ13/civ14-tools/tree/master/recipe-converter) first!

 ## [recipe-converter](https://github.com/Civ13/civ14-tools/tree/master/recipe-converter)